Texas moves to ease border gridlock over ‘sense of urgency’

 One custom agency based in Mexico, the Association of Customs Agents of Reynosa, on Thursday put the losses at the Pharr-Reynosa bridge at $7 million a day.

-Across from Laredo, Nuevo Leon Gov. Samuel García had told Abbott is state would put in place checkpoints and policing.
+Across from Laredo, Nuevo Leon Gov. Samuel García had told Abbott his state would put in place checkpoints and policing.
 For Chihuahua, Galvan provided a security plan she said was in the “implementation stage” and includes agreements to share intelligence captured by security cameras and other technology.
-It was not clear whether Campos Galvan’s security plan had already been underway.
+Later Thursday, Abbott also announced a similar agreement with the Mexican governor of Coahulia.

 Texas Agriculture Commissioner Sid Miller, a Republican who has urged Abbott to walk back the inspections order, said Thursday one major agricultural company told him that 100 trucks sent to Mexico for deliveries have been unable to come back across because of the congestion.